-And as the club, which is set to become debt free in the summer, inches ever closer to Premier League survival, Van Wolfswinkel believes Norwich has a level of ambition that matches his own.
+And as the club, who are set to become debt free in the summer, inch ever closer to Premier League survival, Van Wolfswinkel believes Norwich have a level of ambition that matches his own.

 "The club is in the middle of the table and very ambitious, this summer they will be debt free and will get on strong," Van Wolfswinkel told Voetbal International.